22f3003195/Group-2-DS-and-AI-Lab-Project/docs/milestone6/Non_Technical_Report.md

 Medical laboratory reports are designed primarily for healthcare professionals, filled with complex medical jargon (e.g., creatinine, triglycerides), dense reference ranges, and tabular layouts.
 For ordinary patients, reading these reports can trigger anxiety or lead to misinterpretations.
 Furthermore, relying on generic conversational AI tools can be risky because they may alter or fabricate ("hallucinate") critical numerical health figures.

 To bridge this communication gap, we developed an **Intelligent Medical Report Analysis System**.
 This system automatically processes uploaded lab report documents (PDFs or images), extracts numerical values and test names without alteration, flags abnormal health metrics, and provides clear, plain-English explanations written at an accessible reading level.
-It achieves this while strictly prioritizing patient privacy by enabling local, on-device execution so sensitive health records never need to be uploaded to public cloud servers.

 ---